"...To make a prairie, it takes a bee.

 - Prepare your Fire Breaks

-- Complete a Burn Plan (which needs to be signed by the burn boss and submitted to the Prairie Smoke Chapter before your scheduled burn).
+- Complete a Burn Plan (which needs to be signed by the Burn Boss and submitted to the Prairie Smoke President before your scheduled burn).

 - Set a Date and Reserve the Equipment